gitflow-incremental-builder/gitflow-incremental-builder/README.md

 # gitflow-incremental-builder

+A maven extension for incremental building of multi-module projects when using Git Flow.
-- A maven extension to build only modules changed compared to "origin/develop" branch.
+- Builds only changed maven modules compared to reference branch in Git (e.g. origin/develop) and all their dependents.
 - Useful for multi-module maven projects using Gitflow model, where "origin/develop" is always stable.
+- Extension is configured using maven POM properties or JVM properties.
-- Don't forget to fetch first.
+- Don't forget to git-fetch first.

 ## Maven Usage